okisdev/docs/docs/notion-photo-react/intro.md

 ## What is this

-Notion Blog React is a Photo Gallery powered by Notion, built with React, Next.js, tailwindcss, TypeScript, Notion-Api-Worker and more.
+Notion Photo React is a Photo Gallery powered by Notion, built with React, Next.js, tailwindcss, TypeScript, Notion-Api-Worker and more.

 ## TL;DR